Hilary Elizabeth Fox

 Monograph

-The Incorporated Self in Early Medieval England (forthcoming from Medieval Institute Publications/DeGruyter, 2023)
+The Incorporated Self in Early Medieval England (under contract with Medieval Institute Publications/DeGruyter)

 Book chapters